tjwalch/python-payson/README.md

 # python-payson

-Python API to the [Payson payments provider](http://www.payson.se).
+Python API to the [Payson payments provider](http://www.payson.se/).

 ## Installation
+From pypi (recommended):

+    $ pip install payson_api

-The entire library is contained in a single Python module, `payson.py`.
+If this doesn't work the entire library is contained in a single Python module, `payson_api.py`.
 Just drop it anywhere in your projects PYTHONPATH.
 It is not dependent on anything outside the Python standard library (except in the tests).

 Tested with Python 2.7.